Wanneroo suburb profile

 Wanneroo property market performance

-Wanneroo's property market has experienced significant growth over the past 12 months, particularly in the housing sector.
-House values have surged by 30%, bringing the median house price to $746,500.
-In contrast, unit values have remained stable, with no change over the same period, and the median unit price standing at $214,000.
+Wanneroo's property market has experienced significant growth in house values over the past 12 months, with a remarkable 30% increase, bringing the median house price to $746,500.
+In contrast, unit values have remained stable, with no change, and a median price of $214,000.

-Sales activity has been robust, with 52 houses sold in the past 12 months, while only one unit was sold, indicating a stronger demand for houses.
-Houses are selling rapidly, with a median of just 10 days on the market, compared to 9 days for units, suggesting a competitive market for both property types.
+Sales activity has been robust for houses, with 52 sold in the past 12 months, while only 1 unit was sold, indicating a stronger demand for houses.
+The market is moving quickly, with houses spending a median of just 10 days on the market, and units slightly faster at 9 days.

-The rental market in Wanneroo has also seen notable increases, with house rents rising by 16.1% and unit rents by 20% over the last 12 months.
-The average rent for houses is now $650, while units command an average rent of $600, reflecting strong rental demand in the area.
+The rental market in Wanneroo has seen substantial increases, with house rents rising by 16.1% and unit rents by 20% over the last 12 months, reflecting strong demand for rental properties in the area.

 Wanneroo demographics